 - If you touch your shoulder joint and it feels as though there is no bone at the side of the shoulder

 Primary care physicians are typically not equipped to handle treatment for this type of injuries to the shoulder joint, and, as result, often refer their patients to orthopedic specialists like Dr. Meier.
-At Meier Orthopedic Sports and Regenerative Medicine, we specialize in treating injuries of the shoulders and knees, and Dr. Meier is world-renowned for his ability to perform advanced regenerative medicine treatments and innovative arthroscopic shoulder surgery.
+At Meier Orthopedic Sports and Regenerative Medicine, we specialize in treating injuries of the shoulders and knees, and Dr. Meier is world-renowned for his ability to perform advanced regenerative medicine treatments and innovative arthroscopic shoulder procedures.
 To find out how he can help with your treatment after injury, contact us at 310.736.2793 to schedule an appointment for orthopedic services and sports medicine.

 Shoulder Dislocation vs. Separation